 - Brochure/Guide: Portable, printed educational and advertising content that patients may take upon leaving the location. - Closed Circuit Website: Internet-based system that enables the display of educational and advertising content on digital billboards on one or many screens.
-Content is stored on remote servers and can be updated remotely. - Digital Wallboard: Digital monitor that displays rotating static or moving-image educational and advertising content to patients in waiting or exam rooms. - Guaranteed Delivery: Specification within the insertion order or advertising contract, that the educational and advertising content is delivered to PoC setting - Guaranteed Placement: Specification within the insertion order or advertising contract, the educational and advertising content is displayed within the applicable portion of the PoC setting so that it may be viewed by patients, consumers, healthcare professionals and or staff. - Interactive Touch Screen: Digital monitor/tablet/program that displays educational and advertising content to patients in waiting or exam rooms, initiated by patient or HCP activity. - Network: As defined by the PoC media company, the aggregate number of product line assets placed in point of care settings via which educational and advertising content is provided to patients, consumers, healthcare professionals and or staff.
-While these assets may be either digital or non-digital in nature, they may not be consumable by the patients or staff.
-Furthermore, these assets should be categorized by placement location (waiting room, exam room back office, etc.) and device type (monitor, touch screen, framed poster, display rack, etc.)
+Content is stored on remote servers and can be updated remotely. - Digital Wallboard: Digital monitor that displays rotating static or moving-image educational and

+- advertising content to patients in waiting or exam rooms. - Guaranteed Delivery: Specification within the insertion order or advertising contract, that the educational and advertising content is delivered to POC setting - Guaranteed Placement: Specification within the insertion order or advertising contract, the educational and advertising content is displayed within the applicable portion of the POC setting so that it may be viewed by patients, consumers, healthcare professionals and or staff. - Interactive Touch Screen: Digital monitor/tablet/program that displays educational and advertising content to patients in waiting or exam rooms, initiated by patient or HCP activity. - Network: As defined by the POC media company, the aggregate number of product line assets placed in POC settings via which educational and advertising content is provided to patients, consumers, healthcare professionals and or staff.
+While these assets may be either digital or nondigital in nature, they may not be consumable by the patients or staff.
+Furthermore, these assets should be categorized by placement location (waiting room, exam room back office, etc.) and device type (monitor, touch screen, framed poster, display rack, etc.) - Passive: Digital monitor/program that displays rotating or moving-image educational and advertising content to patients in waiting or exam rooms. - Content Loop: Duration of programming content before repeating. - Static Media Display: A print or non-moving image of educational and or advertising content. - Streaming Vs. Flash Memory Distribution: - Connected Device/Streaming: A distribution method for serving video files such that the video is played over a persistent connection between the browser/app and the location device. - Connected Non-Streaming: A distribution method for serving video files or other content that may be updated via a persistent connection between the browser and the location device. - o Flash Memory: A type of reprogrammable memory such as SD card, memory stick, USB key, etc. that is utilized to manually install the periodic programming updates on location devices.

-- Passive: Digital monitor/program that displays rotating or moving-image educational and advertising content to patients in waiting or exam rooms. - Content Loop: Duration of programming content before repeating. - Static Media Display: A print or non-moving image of educational and or advertising content. - Streaming Vs. Flash Memory Distribution: - Connected Device/Streaming: A distribution method for serving video files such that the video is played over a persistent connection between the browser/app and the location device. - Connected Non-Streaming: A distribution method for serving video files or other content that may be updated via a persistent connection between the browser and the location device. - Flash Memory: A type of reprogrammable memory such as SD card, memory stick, USB key, etc. that is utilized to manually install the periodic programming updates on location devices. - Computer Distributed versus Non-Computer Distributed: Digital Campaign Deployment Method refers to the method that the content/advertisements are distributed to a Digital Screen.
-In alignment with common/standard regulatory guidelines. - Digitally Distributed digital content deployments include internet and/or network-based content distribution. - Non-Digitally Distributed digital content deployments include preloaded on-device content and/or distribution via an external storage device such as SD card, memory stick, USB key, etc. - Exam Table Paper: Sanitary paper used to cover exam tables imprinted with advertising. - Floor Decal: Printed advertising or branding content affixed to waiting/exam room or pharmacy floors. - Magazine: Printed periodical containing editorial and advertising content directed toward a general or specific audience. - Coverwrap: Editorial and advertising content, usually comprised of several pages, appended to the outside of a magazine. - Mobile App: Software application designed to run on a mobile device such as a phone/tablet or watch. - Pharmacy Bag: Poly bag designed to hold prescriptions and/or samples imprinted with advertising content. - Print Wallboard Poster: Printed educational and advertising content displayed in a waiting or exam room or other specific location.
+- Computer Distributed versus Non-Computer Distributed: Digital Campaign Deployment Method refers to the method that the content/advertisements are distributed to a Digital Screen.
+In alignment with common/standard regulatory guidelines. - Digitally Distributed digital content deployments include internet and/or networkbased content distribution. - Non-Digitally Distributed digital content deployments include preloaded on-device content and/or distribution via an external storage device such as SD card, memory stick, USB key, etc. - Exam Table Paper: Sanitary paper used to cover exam tables imprinted with advertising. - Floor Decal: Printed advertising or branding content affixed to waiting/exam room or pharmacy floors. - Magazine: Printed periodical containing editorial and advertising content directed toward a general or specific audience. - o Coverwrap: Editorial and advertising content, usually comprised of several pages, appended to the outside of a magazine. - Mobile App: Software application designed to run on a mobile device such as a phone/tablet or watch. - Pharmacy Bag: Poly bag designed to hold prescriptions and/or samples imprinted with advertising content. - Print Wallboard Poster: Printed educational and advertising content displayed in a waiting or exam room or other specific location. - Sampling: Trial-size products distributed to patients upon their departure from the location. - Tablet: A small handheld programmable electronic device that can store, retrieve, and process data. - Take One Display: Tabletop or wall-mounted display holding printed education and advertising